pluralsight/guides/in-review/software-engineering-best-practices/getting-started-with-page-object-pattern-for-your-selenium-tests/article.md

 4. Write tests

 ### 1. Basic Selenium setup
-When you start a Selenium test suite, I recommend creating a class to hold all the driver lifecycle management code or boilerplate as you might call it.
+When you start a Selenium test suite, I recommend creating a class to hold all the driver lifecycle management code.
 So start out with a class like this:

     public class FunctionalTest {
         protected static WebDriver driver;